jagot/fftutorial/README.md

    ```
    winget install -e --id Microsoft.WindowsTerminal
    ```
 3. Close the terminal (we need to reload the `PATH` environment variable)
+4. Open a new terminal (either `cmd` or the newly installed Windows Terminal).
-4. In a directory of your choosing, clone this repository:
+5. In a directory of your choosing, clone this repository:
-   1. Browse to this directory (using either `cmd` or the newly installed Windows Terminal):
+   1. Browse to this directory:
    ```
    cd \the\directory\you\chose
    ```